tines/rails-pg-adapter/README.md

 ```

 This will clear the `ActiveRecord` schema cache and reset the `ActiveRecord` column information memoized on the model.
 The patch will reset the relevant information and re-raise the error each time it detects that an exception related to a dropped column is raised.

+## How does it work

+During a database failover in production, the `ActiveRecord` connection pool can become exhausted as queries are made against the database during the failover process.
+This can leave the `ActiveRecord` connection pools with stale or bad connections, even after the database has successfully recovered.
+Recovering from this issue usually requires a rolling restart of the application processes or containers.

+`RailsPgAdapter` addresses this problem by resetting the connection pool and re-raises the original exception from an `ActiveRecord` monkey patch.
+This allows the application to auto-heal from stale connections on its own (after database recovery) when performing queries for a new request, without requiring manual intervention.

+Another issue with `ActiveRecord` queries is `PG::UndefinedColumn`, which occurs when an `ActiveRecord` model includes a `SELECT` query with the name of a column that has been dropped from a Rails migration.
+This can happen even if the column isn't being referenced anywhere in the code.
+It occurs when a model is using `ignored_columns`, which prompts `ActiveRecord` to perform a dedicated lookup of the allowed columns in a select, such as `SELECT "users".name, "users".template_id...."`, instead of `SELECT "users".*`.
+When a column like `template_id` is dropped, PostgreSQL throws an undefined column error, which is bubbled up by `ActiveRecord` into `PG::UndefinedColumn`.
+Recovering from this issue also usually requires a rolling restart of the application processes or containers.

+`RailsPgAdapter` solves this second issue by resetting the `ActiveRecord` schema cache and memoized model column information when it detects a `PG::UndefinedColumn` raised from a monkey patch.
+Resetting the column information forces `ActiveRecord` to refresh its schema cache by loading the table information from the database and no longer reference the dropped column for new queries, without requiring manual intervention.

 ## Development